rtealwitter/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a PhD student at NYU Tandon advised by
+I am a Ph.D. student at NYU Tandon advised by
 [Lisa Hellerstein](http://cse.poly.edu/~hstein/)
 and [Chris Musco](https://www.chrismusco.com/).
-I am interested in graph theory and probability problems in the query model.
+I am interested in graph theory and probability query problems.

 I received my B.A. in Mathematics and Computer Science from Middlebury College.